Deacon Blue: 1985–1987: Formation and early years

 Taking their name from the 1977 Steely Dan song "Deacon Blues", Deacon Blue were formed in 1985 following Ricky Ross's move from Dundee to Glasgow.
 Along with Ross, the group originally consisted of Lorraine McIntosh, James Prime, Dougie Vipond, Ewen Vernal and Graeme Kelling.

 Ross, a former school teacher originally from Dundee, was the group's frontman, penning the majority of Deacon Blue's songs.
 He married vocalist Lorraine McIntosh in 1990.
-In 1986, the band contributed a track ("Take the Saints Away") to a compilation cassette entitled "Honey at the Core", featuring then up-and-coming Glasgow bands, including Wet Wet Wet, The Bluebells, Kevin McDermott (singer-songwriter), The Big Dish, and Hue and Cry.
+In 1986, the band contributed a track ("Take the Saints Away") to a compilation cassette entitled "Honey at the Core", featuring then up-and-coming Glasgow bands, including Wet Wet Wet, The Bluebells, Kevin McDermott, The Big Dish, and Hue and Cry.

 1987–1991: Raintown and When The World Knows Your Name

 The band's debut album, Raintown, produced by Jon Kelly was released in 1987.
 It spawned the singles "Dignity", "Chocolate Girl" and "Loaded".
 The city that the album's title refers to is Glasgow and the cover art of the album is a photograph (by the Scottish-Italian photographer Oscar Marzaroli) of the River Clyde's docks taken from Kelvingrove Park.
-It proved a commercial success and has to date sold around a million copies, peaking in the UK Albums Chart at no. 14 and remaining in the charts for a year and a half.
+It proved a commercial success and has to date sold around a million copies, peaking in the UK Albums Chart at no. 14 and remaining in that chart for a year and a half.
 On 27 February 2006, Raintown was reissued as part of Columbia's Legacy Edition series.
 The reissue was expanded to two CDs, the first of which featured the original 11 track album.
 The second CD featured alternate cuts of all 11 album tracks, as well as the two original CD bonus tracks "Riches" and "Kings of the Western World".
 The new edition did not include the varied bonus cuts (remixes and b-sides) that were found on the singles from the album.

 The second album, 1989's When the World Knows Your Name, was the band's most commercially successful, reaching No. 1 in the UK Albums Chart and generating five UK top 30 hits, including "Real Gone Kid", "Wages Day", and "Fergus Sings the Blues" (all five singles from the album were top 10 hits in Ireland).
 The following year saw the band play in front of an estimated 250,000 fans at the free concert on Glasgow Green, "The Big Day", which was held to celebrate Glasgow being named that year's European City of Culture.
 The band also played Glastonbury and the Roskilde festivals that summer, as well as released Ooh Las Vegas, a double album of B-sides, extra tracks, film tracks, and sessions which reached No. 3 in the UK Albums Chart.